 Banks in Singapore have all lowered their savings account interest rates since COVID-19.
-Which begs the question: which savings account should you stash your cash in now?
+This begs the question: Which savings account should you stash your cash in right now?

 But economic pressures have caused banks to lower their deposit interest rates.
 The ‘new normal’ savings accounts interest rate has fallen to about 1% to 1.6% instead — and that’s for the high-interest savings accounts.